PHYSICAL PERFORMANCE

 -

-Creatine boosts recovery for seniors after knee replacement?
+Creatine boosts recovery for seniors after knee replacement, new trial aims to prove

-Symptom relief Recruiting nowThis study tests whether taking creatine supplements for 12 weeks helps older adults (65+) regain muscle mass, strength, and physical function after total knee replacement surgery.
-Participants will take creatine or a placebo daily alongside their usual rehab program.
-The goal is…
+Symptom relief Recruiting nowThis study tests whether taking creatine supplements for 12 weeks helps adults aged 65 and older regain muscle mass, strength, and physical function after total knee replacement surgery.
+Participants will take creatine or a placebo daily alongside standard rehabilitation.
+The goa…

 Matched conditions: PHYSICAL PERFORMANCE